lukasjoc/plasmoid-aw/README.md

-# plasmoid-activitywatch
+# plasmoid-aw

-> A activity/usage timline plasmoid using activitywatch
+> Activity plasmoid using aw (kind of like apples one)